 This interview is usually part of the recruitment process for BrightStart, the summer vacation schemes and the graduate programme applicants.
 This interview is designed as to learn more about you and your suitability for the role you have applied for.

 The interview also contains the Deloitte case study for you to discuss with your interviewers.
-Ahead of your interview you will be given a short period of time to read a case study think about some answers to a set of guide questions.
-The information contained in the case study may include numerical information as well as articles or other formats.
+Ahead of your interview you will be given a short period of time to read a case study and think about some answers to a set of guide questions.
+The information contained in the case study may include numerical information as well as articles.
 Once in the interview room, the interviewer will ask you questions on the case study for you to discuss with them.
 You may find it useful to write down your thoughts to take into the interview.

 Ahead of this interview you are advised to prepare examples of activities or pieces of work you have been involved with, where you have built up into a project over a large period of time.
 The interviewers are looking for evidence of your role, and how you worked with others to achieve your goals.
-Use the STAR method (situation, task, action, result) to organise your answers and ensure that you don’t leave anything out.
-You should also read up on Deloitte and any news concerning the company.
-Be prepared to answer questions about why you have chosen this speciality.
+Use the the STAR method (situation, task, action, result) to organise your answers and ensure that you don’t leave anything out.
+You should also read up on Deloitte, as well as any news concerning the company.
+Be prepared to answer questions about why you have chosen this specialty.

 Applicants for consulting positions will have a group exercise at this interview.

 Applicants for the Deloitte professional hire positions can expect to be invited to at least one competency based interview.
 In a competency based interview you are asked questions designed to allow you to demonstrate that you have the skills to do the jobs.
 These skills are in the job description and person specification for the role you are applying to, as well as Deloitte’s core competencies and values.

 Prepare in advance for a competency based interviews by thinking up examples against each competency.
 Develop examples around the STAR method (situation, task, action, result) to ensure that you have covered all the necessary information about your role in this example and how you contributed to the outcome.